Cyborg-Squirrel/color-composer/README.md

 #### Client-Server model

-This enables a single web interface for controlling multiple clients.
-A TODO feature is LED strip groups which will enable light effects to treat multiple strips as a single strip.
+This enables a single interface for controlling multiple clients.

 #### Effects

 There are currently six effects.
 Light effects support custom palettes, and effects can be layered to produce new effects.
-Layering can be customized to have effects take precidence so one effect's colors show instead of another if they light up the same LED or, average RGB values.
+Layering can be customized to make effects take precidence so one effect's colors show instead of another's if they light up the same LED or instead, average RGB values.

+A TODO feature is LED strip groups which will enable light effects to treat multiple strips as a single strip.

 #### Triggers

-Light effects can be triggered to run at a set time, or for a set number of interations.
-If a location is specified in the location_configs table then data from the [https://sunrise-sunset.org](https://sunrise-sunset.org/) API is fetched and can be used to set a dynamic start time (sunrise, noon, sunset).
+Triggers can be configured to start a light effect at a set time, or run one for a specified number of interations.
+If a location is specified in the location_configs table then data from the [https://sunrise-sunset.org](https://sunrise-sunset.org/) API is fetched and can be used to set a start time of sunrise or sunset.

 ## Requirements